veridonia/whitepaper/Whitepaper.md

 **Rationale and Manipulation Resistance**

 - **Sortition:** Random selection reduces the viability of targeted manipulation and collusion.
-- **Tiering by rating:** Final decisions are made by consistently accurate reviewers while keeping early checks broad to reflect community diversity.
+- **Tiering by rating:** Final decisions are made by users who have repeatedly demonstrated sound judgement and alignment with the community’s standards, while keeping early checks broad to reflect community diversity and support scalability.
-- **Scalability:** Larger communities increase the entropy of selection, making coordinated capture more difficult; niche communities remain viable due to focused interests.
+- **Scalability:** Larger communities increase the entropy of selection, making coordinated capture more difficult.
 - **Transparency:** All votes, outcomes, and subsequent rating changes are publicly logged for auditability.

-### 4.3 ELO-Based Rating System
+### 4.2 ELO-Based Rating System

 As one of Veridonia's five foundational pillars, the ELO-based rating system plays a key role in supporting its meritocratic model:

-- **Dynamic Influence:** Users' ELO ratings not only reflect their decision-making accuracy but also serve as a gateway to enhanced moderation privileges.
-As users consistently align with community standards and see their ratings increase, they become eligible for promotion from the initial tier to higher groups—Stage 2 group.
-These promotions grant them greater influence over content curation and the overall quality of the platform.
+- **Dynamic Influence:** Users’ ELO ratings capture the quality of their judgement and their consistent alignment with community standards.
+As ratings improve, users become eligible for expanded responsibilities—such as selection into the Stage‑2 decision group and, where applicable, appointment as editors.
+These roles carry more decision weight and practical responsibility in the curation pipeline, are fully auditable, and are retained only while performance remains strong.
 - **Zero-Sum, Team-Weighted ELO Updates:** After the final decision, voters split into two teams: **winners** (their vote matches the outcome) and **losers** (their vote does not).
-Rating is reallocated strictly zero-sum between these teams and weighted by their relative strength:
+Rating is reallocated zero-sum between these teams and weighted by their relative strength:

   1. Compute each team’s average ELO (winners_avg, losers_avg).
   2. For each participant, compute an update scaled by a constant **K** and the gap between team averages.
 Members of the **winners** gain ELO, moving upward toward the opposing team’s average; members of the **losers** lose ELO, moving downward toward the opposing team’s average.
   3. The sum of all gains equals the sum of all losses (zero-sum conservation).

-  4. This team-weighted update rewards collective accuracy and gradually concentrates influence in consistently correct voters whilst penalising systematic misjudgement.
+  4. This team-weighted update reinforces good collective judgement, amplifying the influence of participants who align consistently with community standards and reducing that of those who do not.

-**Example — One Voting Stage**
+**Example: One Voting Stage**

 Suppose five users have been selected to vote on whether a suggested post A should be published to a community X.

 Their initial ratings are **800, 755, 821, 798,** and **804.**
 Three vote **Yes** (users 1, 4, 5) and two **No** (2, 3).
 The majority outcome is **Yes**.

-**Step 1 — Compute team averages**
+**Step 1: Compute team averages**

 $$
 \mu_W = (800 + 798 + 804) / 3 = 800.67